-Copy to / Copy from: you can copy the content of the current active table to the other (B) table or vica versa.
+Copy to / Copy from: you can copy the content of the current active table to the other three tables or vica versa.
 The tables contain the following data: osc table values of the 16 slots, play mode and oscillator table length.

-RND: the randomizer provides several options on how to fill the active range with randomized oscillators.
+RND ...: the randomizer provides several options how to fill the active range with randomized oscillators.
+You can select different sound types (All Osc, Simple Osc, Bass, etc.),